krazytoukan/puppy-vs-spiders/README.md

 That glorious 8-bit spider?
 That's all Cambou baby.

-#Backlog and Planned Additions
+# Backlog and Planned Additions

-At this time I'm planning on adding a one-player option where spider's are randomly created and dropped from the ceiling for Bambi to avoid.
+At this time I'm planning on adding a one-player option where spiders are randomly created and dropped from the ceiling for Bambi to avoid.

 I'd also like to add some additional sprites for different Player Two so that people can choose what they're putting up against the spiders.